-The mega-brace system nodes out every three floors.
-The retained existing central core restrains the intermediate floors between mega-levels.
+The mega-brace system features a brace on each tower face, and nodes out with a column on every second floor.
+This bracing system is inset typically two metres from the façade, to allow for coupling across the spine elements.
+The curved corners of the tower bring the façade closer to the corner columns.
+At the podium, the single brace per face becomes two braces per face.
+Throughout the building, the retained existing central core restrains the intermediate floors between mega-levels.
 The diaphragm therefore transfers wind load from the façade to the central core on these floors.

-5.4 Vertical Load Path
+1.5 Vertical Load Path